circleci/circleci-docs/jekyll/_cci2/language-android.md

 We then upload the build reports as build artifacts, and we upload the test metadata (XML) for CircleCI to process.

 Nice!
 You just set up CircleCI for an Android app.

+## Docker Images

+CircleCI provides a set of [Docker](https://www.docker.com/) [images for building Android apps](https://hub.docker.com/r/circleci/android/) on CircleCI 2.0.

+The [Dockerfiles are open-source, and available on GitHub](https://github.com/circleci/circleci-images/tree/master/android).
+Our image is based on the [`openjdk:8-jdk`](https://hub.docker.com/_/openjdk/) official Docker image, which is based on [buildpack-deps](https://hub.docker.com/_/buildpack-deps/).
+The base OS is Debian Jessie, and builds run as the `circleci` user, which has full access to passwordless `sudo`.

+### Customizing the Images

+We welcome any feedback, PRs, comments and suggestions [on our GitHub repo for the Android image](https://github.com/circleci/circleci-images/tree/master/android).
+Our goal is provide a base image that has the tools needed to build most apps.
+We do not plan to provide every tool that you might need.
+If you want to add customiztion to the image, we recommend that you [create your Dockerfile that builds `FROM` our `circleci/android` images]({{ site.baseurl }}/2.0/custom-images/#base-image).

+### API Levels

+We have a different Docker image for each [Android API level](https://source.android.com/source/build-numbers).
+To use API level 24 (Nougat 7.0) in your build, you should select `circleci/android:api-24-alpha`.

+### Alpha Tag

+Our Android Docker images are currently tagged with the suffix `-alpha`.
+This is to indicate the images are currently under development and might change in backwards incompatible ways from week to week.

 If you have any questions, head over to our [community forum](https://discuss.circleci.com/) for support from us and other users.